g-gourav-r/g-gourav-r/README.md

 I believe that being a jack of all trades and playing my trump card when necessary is most important in this fast-evolving world.
 Here are a few of the things I've dabbled in.

-## TEchnoligies I have used so far
+## Technologies I have used so far,

 <table>
    <tr>
       <th>Front-End</th>